aswolff/BankingPortal/README.md

 [] The user shall be able to deposit checks, pay bills, or make transfers to other users of the bank (alongside other banking functionalities)

-[] The banking portal shall be stable and support multiple users to login at the same time
+[x] The banking portal shall be stable and support multiple users to login at the same time

-[] Upon request of the client, the bank employee account shall have permission to delete their account

 [x] The client information shall be secure and private

+[x] Clients can request for help from Employees and can view their help requests under a tab

+[x] Employees can see help requests and close them

 During the development, we will add to this list of features that our web application shall have.
 We will split up the work group members different functionalities that they should implement.

+# Division of Labor
+**David Lee**:

+    Secure Login,
+    Secure Register Page,
+    Multi User Access via Flask Sessions,
+    Dashboards,
+    Role Based Access,
+    Submit Help Request,
+    View Help Request,
+    Manage Users Help Request (ie. closing or deleting requests)